 15 September 2009

-"Ted Kennedy was a steadfast defender of the Saharawi peoples right to determine its own future, in line with UN resolutions and international law.
-We are very pleased that the UN High Commissioner honors Kennedys effort for refugees around the world", said Ronny Hansen in The Norwegian Support Committee for Western Sahara.
-Some of Kennedy's Western Sahara statements "Due to serious violations of the peace plan by the Government of Morocco, the [MINURSO] observers have been prevented from fostering an atmosphere of confidence and stability conducive to holding a free and fair referendum"
+"Ted Kennedy was a steadfast defender of the Saharawi people's right to determine its own future, in line with UN resolutions and international law.
+We are very pleased that the UN High Commissioner honors Kennedy's effort for refugees around the world", said Ronny Hansen in The Norwegian Support Committee for Western Sahara.

 In announcing the 2009 Nansen award, UN High Commissioner for Refugees António Guterres said: "Senator Kennedy stood out as a forceful advocate for those who suddenly found themselves with no voice and no rights.
 Year after year, conflict after conflict, he put the plight of refugees on the agenda and drove through policies that saved and shaped countless lives."